AshwaniSwami/hack_project/replit.md

 - January 11, 2025: Fixed project detail view to properly display script content instead of non-existent description field
 - January 11, 2025: Optimized project page with modern design and enhanced description visibility on both landing page and detail view
 - January 11, 2025: Removed project descriptions from all creation forms and optimized episode/script description positioning in project details
+- January 11, 2025: Restricted radio station creation, editing, and deletion to admin and editor roles only - members can only view station information
 - January 21, 2025: Added episode selection support to scripts (optional relationship)
 - January 21, 2025: Enhanced script viewer with proper read-only mode and improved formatting
 - January 21, 2025: Reduced header heights across all pages for better space utilization and enhanced visual consistency